Last updated: December 3, 2017

 Yes, we all know that cats are the nearest things to angels that walk on earth (in my humble opinion!)
 But European Burmese cats are also among the coolest-looking cats around.
 They are neither too round nor too pointy, and with their lovely plush fur, I think they look just like teddy-cats – in fact, they are just made for cuddling!
 You can just imagine one curling up on your lap, purring fit to burst and giving you lots of slow-blinking kitty kisses.

-They come in a veritable rainbow of colors like brown, blue, chocolate, lilac, red and cream as well as goodness-knows-how many tortoiseshell variations.
+There are 10 colors.
+Blue, Brown, Lilac, Chocolate, Cream, Red, and 4 Tortishell.
 With their comfortably rounded faces, wide, almost circular amber eyes and gorgeous velvety coats, they’re also among the most low maintenance kitties around.
 Bathing?
 Nah!
 This babe does it all by himself!
 BUT – get yourself a good brand of vacuum cleaner because you will need it!
 He’s something of a shedding champion, so sadly it goes without saying that he’s not hypoallergenic.

 Brushing daily with a rubber-bristled brush will help with this, and will also reduce the risk of the dreaded hairballs, which are one of the downsides of a cat’s independent self-maintenance regime.
-A European Burmese cat is neither lightweight nor heavyweight, so middleweight would probably describe this medium sized fella, who weighs in at a compact 6 – 10 lbs (2.72 – 4.54kgs) though big toms can occasionally weigh a bit more – up to 14lbs (6.35kgs.)
+A European Burmese cat is neither lightweight nor heavyweight, so middleweight would probably describe this medium sized fella, who weighs in at a between 7 – 10 lbs (2.7 – 4.5kgs) for the Females and 9 – 14 lbs (4 – 6.3kgs) for the Males!

 Where did this totally beautiful breed originate?
 Actually, its origins are very well documented.
 The European Burmese forebears are the Siamese and the “copper cat” of Burma, which were oh-so-posh cats specially bred by royalty and the priestly classes, so they lived in temples and palaces.
 The “Eve” of the breed was Wong-Mau, (cool name!) who was owned by Dr. Joseph Thompson.
 She was small and brown, and he acquired her during his globetrotting days.